-Avast's support center includes a neatly arranged list of topics that can be searched through.
-The FAQs are logically grouped and sorted by operating system, making it easier to find precisely what you're looking for.
-In the forum, sub-forums for each Avast product are provided, offering a de facto dedicated platform for seeking assistance.
+Avast's support center includes a neatly arranged list of topics that can be text-searched.
+The FAQs are logically grouped and sorted by operating system, making it easy to find precisely what you're looking for.
+Sub-forums for each Avast product are provided, offering a de facto dedicated platform for seeking assistance.

-Direct support is only available via contact form as the company lacks a hotline or live chat.
-We waited longer than 48 hours for an answer to our query, which, in light of the lack of other means of contacting the support team, is far from ideal.
+Direct support is only available via the contact form as the company lacks a hotline or live chat.
+We waited longer than 48 hours for an answer to our query, which, in light of the absence of other means of contacting the support team, is far from ideal.

 Avast can only be reached in writing.

 SecureLine VPN's pricing is not particularly complicated, with the service available in yearly, two-year, and three-year subscriptions, each of which costs less (per month) than the one preceding it.
-Each subscription also includes the ability to connect 10 devices and make use of the same features.
+All subscriptions include the ability to connect 10 devices and the same features.

-However, when registering our subscription in the app, we were shown much cheaper prices than those on Avast's website.
-For that reason, make sure to start with the trial version, and compare the prices shown in its app before concluding your purchase.
+When registering our subscription in the app, we were shown much cheaper prices than those displayed on Avast's website.
+To get the best deal, make sure to start with the trial version, and compare the in-app prices before concluding your purchase.